 All of these fueled refinements in how I approached getting buyer attention and nurturing loyal customer relationships.

 My inspiration for pivoting occurred as I sat with a team of clients and consultants around a large conference table in Atlanta.
 We were debating ways to market alternatives to toilet paper–adult wipes.

 I refer to this as my “Seinfeld moment.”
 I imagined myself as George Costanza.

-The comic scene overlay my growing aversion to idle bureaucracies and weekly travel.
+The comic scene overlay my growing aversion to idle bureaucracies and 17 years of weekly air travel.
 Then, there was the product itself.
 The career I’d built over decades had come to this…literally, poop.

 It was 2016, an election year.
 I spent the next two years running a nonprofit.
 My mission was to help 2018 election candidates who promoted social, environmental and economic well-being.

 Two hundred candidates and campaign advisors followed me.
 I consulted to a presidential draft committee and a senatorial campaign in Delaware.